TOAD-Joey/TOAD-DA-Sync-Backup/README.md

 ```
 **3.** You can now manage the plugin from your DirectAdmin admin account

+## Changelog
+**1.1** - March 30, 2016
+- Added custom SSH port support
+- New settings admin page
+- Minor bug fixed

+**1.0** - March 17, 2016
+Released first full version of the plugin with a brand new one-page website

 ## Questions?
 Before contacting us check our [Wiki Page](https://github.com/TOAD-Joey/TOAD-DA-Sync-Backup/wiki) to see most common questions and answers.
 Need help with your installation or settings?
 [Contact us!](http://toadsoftware.nl/apps/toad-dabackup/web/)